Foglie D’Ulivo with Pancetta & Olives

 That's simple enough right!?
 What you end up with is a real superstar of a pasta dish.
 The sauce is a knock-out, with umami for days and a perfect salty note to soak into the soft, herbaceous pasta leaves.

 Everyone I talk to is afraid of making their own pasta at home.
-They all assume it's a real drama to make.
 Most believe they'll be slaving over a bench for hours.
 The truth couldn't me more different.
 Many people assume all fresh pasta is egg based pasta, but a lot don't realise that durum wheat or semolina pasta is an option and super super easy to make at home.
 Semola flour (semolina flour) is the type of flour used for most commercially available dried pastas in our stores.
 Having no eggs, means it has a much longer shelf life.
 But did you know that Italian nonnas have (and still are) creating pasta without eggs at home for Centuries?
 It's every bit as delicious.
 The dough can be moulded and shaped into infinite amount of shapes, ribbons and sheets.
 And it's also easy to colour your pasta using just water and natural colouring, like in this case - spinach.

 For a richer, more decadent version, you CAN also create Foglie D'Ulivo using fresh egg pasta too.
 Use my guide on How To Make Fresh Egg Pasta for this!
 To create a spinach version of this pasta, just replace one of the eggs with 1-2 tablespoons of spinach puree.
 Then, once you've made your dough - come back to this recipe and finish the dish!

 I can't get enough pasta in my life.
 I'd eat it all day, every day if I could.
-Check out some of my other delicious fresh pasta recipes to try.
+Check out some of my other delicious fresh Italian recipes to try.
 I just KNOW you're going to love each and every one.

 Foglie D'ulivo with Pancetta & Olives